IBM/SalesEnablement-SterlingDataExchange-L3/docs/index.md

 !!! danger "READ THIS BEFORE PROCEEDING"
     To complete this activity, users MUST have an **entitlement key** in the IBM Entitled Registry to access IBM container software (e.g. IBM Sterling B2B Integrator).
 Before proceeding, verify an entitlement exists.

     To verify entitlement to IBM container software, open the IBM **Entitlement key** page <a href="https://myibm.ibm.com/products-services/containerlibrary" target="_blank">here</a>.
 Note, authentication to ibm.com will be required.
-If a screen like the image below is displayed, you will NOT be able to complete this activity.
+If a screen with a yellow warning as seen in the image below is displayed, you will **NOT** be able to complete this activity.
+IBM employees will need to open a IBM Cloud support ticket to request access.
+Business Partners can learn more about their entitlements <a href="https://www.ibm.com/partnerworld/program/benefits/partner-package" target="_blank">here</a>, and will need to speak with their IBM representative to resolve the entitlement issue.

     ![](_attachments/EntitlementNoKey.png)

     **If a valid entitlement exists, a screen similar to the one below should be displayed.
 The actual key will be created in a later step. lease proceed with the demonstration script.**

     ![](_attachments/EntitlementKey3.png)

-    All IBM employees and registered Business Partners (BP) **should** have an entitlement key.
-Business Partners can learn more about their entitlements <a href="https://www.ibm.com/partnerworld/program/benefits/partner-package" target="_blank">here</a> or by speaking with their IBM representative.

 In addition to completing all the steps in this demonstration guide, to obtain the associated {{learningplan.name}} badge: